cerncas/hands-on-lattice-exercises/Setup_instructions.md

-# Hands-On Lattice and Longitudinal Calculations
+# Hands-On Lattice and Longitudinal Calculations - Setup Instructions
-During the [CAS 2022 in  Kaunas](https://indico.cern.ch/event/1117526/) (Lithuania), we will use Python as scripting language for the Hands-On Lattice and Longitudinal Calculations.
-We kindly ask you to make some homework before coming to  to prepare yourself (and your laptop) for the course.

-**We strongly suggest to use Python for the course**.

-A basic knowledge of Python is assumed, therefore if you are not familiar with it you can find, in the following sections, few resources to fill the gap.
+===

-During the course we will use **Python3** in a **Jupyter notebook** and, mostly, the numpy and matplotlib packages.
-We will explain in the following sections how to install this software on your laptops.
+During the course we will use **Python3** in a **Jupyter notebook** with [JupyterLab](https://jupyterlab.readthedocs.io/en/stable/) and, mostly, the [numpy](https://numpy.org/) and [matplotlib](https://matplotlib.org/) packages.
+We will explain in the following sections how to install all necessary software on **your laptop**.

-After a short introduction where we provided some useful links to get familiar with Python, we will focus on the software setup.
+A basic knowledge of Python is assumed.
+If you are not familiar with Python, you can find a few resources to fill the gap in the following sections.

 To get a better idea of the level of the Python knowledge needed for the course you can browse the [Primer of the Hands-on exercises](https://www.overleaf.com/read/yccphjdyfmrz).
 Do not worry about the theory for the moment (it will be discussed in details during the school) but focus on the Python syntax and data types (tuples, lists,...).

+After [a short introduction](#a-very-short-introduction-to-python), where we provided some useful links to get familiar with Python, we will focus on the [software setup](#software-setup).
+Finally, in [appendix](#appendix-python-packages) you will find links and cheatsheets for the most common Python packages that will be used during the course.

+==Important:== we kindly ask you to go throw this document **before coming** to CAS, such as to **prepare yourself** (and **your laptop**) for the course.

+---
-# A (very) short introduction to Python
+# A very short introduction to Python
 You can find several nice courses, videos and resources on the internet.
-Here you are a couple of suggestions
+Here you are a couple of suggestions.

 {%youtube kqtD5dpn9C8 %}
 {%youtube rfscVS0vtbw %}

-## Test Python on a web page
+### Test Python on a web page

 If you are not familiar with Python and you have not it installed on your laptop, you can start playing with simple python snippets on the web: without installing any special software you can connect, e.g., to